skycoin/User-Manuals/Personalizing your Skywallet.md

 ## Create a backup

 The Seed of your Skywallet is a key component.
+A Seed is the only way to access the coins stored in your Skywallet.

-Hence, once the initialization is complete it is important to backup this Seed and store it in a secure location.
+Once the initialization is complete it is important to backup this Seed and store it in a secure location.

 To backup the Seed of your skywallet, click on the button **"Create a backup"**.